deathstar/QServCollect/readme.txt

 16) you can stream the logfile from a VPN or SSH connection: ssh -n username@hostname 'tail -f /path/to/nohup.out' &

-17) you can stop the server running in the background by running top, finding the PID of QServ, then using: kill PID
+17) you can stop the server running in the background by running ps aux | grep "qserv" then using: kill PID